Mohammedmustaf/3vilTwinAttacker/README.md

 **Device FingerPrint:**  list devices connected the network mini fingerprint, is information collected about a local computing device.

+**DHCP Starvation Attack:** this module DHCP Starvation can be classified as a Denial of Service attack. is an attack that works by broadcasting vast numbers of DHCP requests with spoofed MAC addresses simultaneously.

+**DNS Spoof Manager:** this module DNS spoofing is the making change in hostname ip-address table, this table tells the route will be that DNS address for that particular IP address, thus changing the address of this table we can redirect wherever we want.

+**Windows Update Attack:**  this module is an attack DNS spoof que generate an update the page fake Windows, causing the victim to download a fake file update.

+**ARP Posion Attack:**  change tables ARPspoof the target and redirect all request tcp to ip attacker.
 ## Video Demo

 [![Video Demo](http://img.youtube.com/vi/Jrb43KVPIJw/0.jpg)](http://www.youtube.com/watch?v=Jrb43KVPIJw)